menu

 Bolivar is a very small village located in the state of New York.
-With a population of 1,013 people and just one neighborhood, Bolivar is the 758th largest community in New York.
-Much of the housing stock in Bolivar was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 1,007 people and just one neighborhood, Bolivar is the 758th largest community in New York.
+Bolivar has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Bolivar is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bolivar is a village of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Bolivar who work in teaching (13.18%), office and administrative support (10.45%), and sales jobs (10.45%).